 Please address questions to Laura Martin.

 These seniors also perceived growth in their knowledge and abilities while at UCM.
-Fewer than three out of 10 reporting seniors (29%) recalled having high or moderate levels of proficiency in skills and knowledge particular to their major or minor at matriculation (Figure 1).
+Fewer than three out of 10 reporting seniors (26%) recalled having high or moderate levels of proficiency in skills and knowledge particular to their major or minor at matriculation as freshmen, and fewer than four out of 10 reporting seniors (39%) recalled having high or moderate levels of proficiency in skills and knowledge particular to their major or minor at matriculation as transfers (Figure 1).

 Seniors also reported substantial growth2 in a core set of skills and knowledge expected of a bachelor’s degree recipient (Figure 2).
 Global ratings, like this, likely reflect the entire educational experience, including the major, General Education, and extra-curricular activities.

-Slightly more than three in every four undergraduate programs (78%) were pleased with the skills and knowledge demonstrated by students in relation to the intended learning outcomes (Figure 3).3 This indicates that, on the whole, students were achieving program benchmarks or were otherwise meeting or exceeding the faculty's performance expectations.
+Slightly more than four in every five undergraduate programs (81%) were pleased with the skills and knowledge demonstrated by students in relation to the intended learning outcomes (Figure 3).3 This indicates that, on the whole, students were achieving program benchmarks or were otherwise meeting or exceeding the faculty's performance expectations.

 In drawing these conclusions, faculty examined diverse types of student work.
 These included research proposals, lab reports, essays, oral presentations, final exam questions, homework assignments, and capstone design projects.

-While the majority of programs (78%) were pleased with student performance, 83% responded to assessment results by identifying actions to support continued improvement in student learning.
-This represents an increase numbers relative to 2014-15, and is consistent with the decrease in the fraction of programs pleased with student performance relative to preceding years.
+While the majority of programs (81%) were pleased with student performance, 94% responded to assessment results by identifying actions to support continued improvement in student learning.
+This represents an increase relative to 2015-16.

 Student Achievement: Graduation and Retention Rates